A Short Stay in Switzerland: Background

-The film was inspired by the true story of Dr Anne Turner (25 January 1939 - 24 January 2006), who took her own life in a Zurich clinic, having developed the incurable neurodegenerative disease progressive supranuclear palsy (PSP).
+The film was inspired by the true story of Dr Anne Turner (25 January 1939 - 24 January 2006), who opted for an assisted suicide in Zurich, having developed the incurable neurodegenerative disease progressive supranuclear palsy (PSP).
 Before being diagnosed with PSP, Dr Turner had nursed her husband until he died from a similar disease, multiple system atrophy (MSA).
-Her brother also was victim of a progressive condition, motor neurone disease.
+Dr Turner had also had breast cancer.
+Her brother had also suffered from a progressive condition, motor neurone disease.